MrRique15/go_rest_api/README.md

 The inventory service will watch for new events by consuming the `inventory` topic from kafka, triggered by Saga Execution Controller and then it will update items inventory and order status.
 If the item is out of stock, it will send a message to the Saga Execution Controller informing the order cancelation, using the `order_sec` topic.
-On the other hand, if the item is in stock, it will send a message to the Saga Execution Controller to proceed with the order, using the `inventory` topic.
+On the other hand, if the item is in stock, it will send a message to the Saga Execution Controller to proceed with the order, using the `order_sec` topic.

 ```bash
 cd inventory_service